 - Job shadow or find a mentor related to a future career or area of interest.
 For instance, a student who is interested in pursuing a career in engineering might job shadow a civil engineer as they do their job. - Volunteer with a community service organization or complete a community service project.
-For example, a student who is pursuing his Eagle Scout award may construct park benches for a community park, or plant trees to improve the community. - Find a non-paid activity through a community organization or charity, and volunteer for community service projects. - Work on a school service project not required for a class.
+For example, a student who is pursuing his Eagle Scout award may construct park benches for a community park, or plant trees to improve the community. - Find a non-paid activity through a community organization or charity and volunteer for community service projects. - Work on a school service project not required for a class.
 School service may be counted for 10 of the 20 required hours. - Hours required by a school class, the courts, or any other institutions due to discipline or restitution may not be applied.
-Hours must be non-paid. - Students may combine several experiences to accrue 20 hours. - All service should benefit a group, or community, rather than 1 person.
+Hours must be non-paid. - Students may combine several experiences to accrue 20 hours.